Save big (up to $1,875) on small business tools with our free membership, business.com+

 TipBottom line

-Provides access to great apps
+Smartphones provide access to great apps.

-“The rapid handling of order flows saves businesses and their employees from repetitive and tiresome clerical work,” Eren said.
+“The rapid handling of order flows saves businesses and their employees from repetitive and tiresome clerical work,” Eren explained.
 “You also have painless legal contracts, payroll and benefits management, and simple payment processing and invoicing, [which] all come in a mobile package nowadays.
 These apps perform as good, if not better, than their legacy desktop counterparts.”

 Did You Know?Did you know